Skip to main content

 Written Warranties

-• What’s the reputation of the company offering the warranty?
+- Reputation.
+What’s the reputation of the company offering the warranty?
 Type the company’s name into a search engine with the words “complaint” or “review.”
-That’ll help you find out what other people say about the company.
+That’ll help you find out what other people say about their experience with the company.
 Or check with your local or state consumer protection office to see if they have information about the company.

-• What will the company do if the product fails?
-Will the company repair it, replace it, or refund the money you paid for it?
+- Does the warranty say what the company will do if the product fails?
+Will it repair or replace the product, or refund the money you paid?

 Keep records